gjerokrsteski/pimf-framework/README.md

 The aim was to create robust and secure projects and deliver them fast.
 We wanted just one easy framework, that can be used once for all our projects.
 And then - PIMF was born!

 PIMF’s implementation is based on well proved design patterns as well as fast objects relation mapping mechanisms - like famous PHP frameworks had.
 The architecture is designed upgrade friendly - so you can upgrade to newer versions without having to override your projects.
-And for all of you out there, who like to create rich application interfaces with ExtJs or Dojo - we have created mechanisms to couple your GUI to the controllers in an easy and fast way.
+And for all of you out there, who like to create rich application interfaces - we have created mechanisms to couple your GUI to the controllers in an easy and fast way.

 Quickstart with PIMF-Blog bundle using SQLite
 ---------------------------------------------